Table of Contents

 Evidence shows that volunteering makes you happier, healthier and more socially connected.
 Also you’ll get out and about a lot more often if you lead walks!

-Leaders often go out together in small groups to reconnaissance (recce) new walk.
-This sets us up with co-leaders and back-markers familiar with the area, and allows for sharing of routes and local knowledge.
-Doing a recce and being a co-leader helps build your skills as challenges are confronted together.
-We get to know each other quite well in the great outdoors, and its fun!
+Leaders often go out together in small groups to reconnaissance (reccie) a new walk.
+This sets us up with co-leaders familiar with the area, and a possible alternate leader if the leader is unavailable for some unforeseen reason.
+It is also a great way to share routes and local knowledge.
+Doing a reccie and being a co-leader helps build your skills as challenges are confronted together.
+We get to know each other quite well in the great outdoors, and it’s fun!

 We wish we could offer new leaders some swag, but our budget is limited, so instead we offer our enduring gratitude.
 Without the generosity and enthusiasm of our volunteer leaders, Coffs Hikers would not exist.